openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 ```
 Both versions perform the same, but the second one has more complex code.

 3. If it is easy to predict the work group size, you may also use the `reqd_work_group_size` kernel attribute to ask the compiler to unroll the code up to the local size of the work group.
-Note that if the kernel is actually executed with the different work group configuration, the result is undefined.
+If the kernel is actually executed with the different work group configuration, the result is undefined.

 4. Prefer to use the `half` compute if it keeps reasonable accuracy.
 16-bit float is a native type for Intel® Neural Compute Stick 2, most of the functions `half_*` are mapped to a single hardware instruction.
 Use the standard `native_*` function for the rest of types.